ferrous-systems/wasm-training-2022/book/src/tutorial/web/hello-world.md

 {{#include ../../../../crates/hello-world/index.html:16:}}
 ```

-✅ Now we need to load, compile and instantiate the WebAssembly module.
+✅ Now you need to load, compile and instantiate the WebAssembly module.
 All of this is part of the web API.
 [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) can load data from URLs,
 [`WebAssembly.instantiate()`](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/instantiate) compiles and instantiates the WebAssembly module.